Understanding what’s causing troubling behaviors reduces conflict

 Another thing to try is a structured daily routine.
 When different activities happen at different times each day, life can be unpredictable and frightening for your senior.
 They don’t know what’s coming next.

-After getting used to a regular daily routine, they’ll instinctively know what activity is coming next and will feel more comfortable, safe, and ready to participate.
+After getting used to a regular daily routine, they’ll instinctively know what activity is coming next and are more likely to feel more comfortable, safe, and ready to participate.

 4. My mom says she’s afraid of things that clearly aren’t real.
 How can I soothe her?